matthewfritz/csun-comp484-project-3/README.md

 This will give you all of the dependencies from the `package.json` file.

+### Environment Configuration

+Copy the `.env.example.php` file to be `.env.php` and fill-out the appropriate values for your environment.

 ### Document Root

 The public functionality is rooted within the `public` directory so that is where you should configure the `DocumentRoot` for Apache when hosting this application.